Oakland Cemetery (Dallas, Texas): 1900s through 1920s

 "Plan Discussed to Beautify Cemetery," Dallas Morning News, May 2, 1924, p.
 13.

 In 1924 W. H. Wray was elected cemetery association president and Oakland Cemetery Association applied for and received a new charter.
 In 1925 Wray resigned and George W. Jalonick became president of the association.

 Oakland Cemetery Lot Owners' Association

-Oakland Cemetery Lot Owners' Association incorporated in December 1, 1924.
+Oakland Cemetery Lot Owners' Association incorporated on December 1, 1924.
 Oakland Cemetery Company dissolved December 31, 1925.
 In January 1926 Oakland Cemetery Lot Owner's Association announced in the Dallas Morning News that they had "purchased from the old cemetery company" all the unplatted acreage and unsold lots for $48,750.
 This included about one hundred and fifty 20x30 lots and 600 single grave lots.
 Part of the improvements involved connecting Oakland to the city water system and adding three-inch and four-inch water lines to insure water for the entire cemetery during the summer.
-"Oakland Cemetery to Be Improved, Owners' Association Announce," – Dallas Morning News, March 2 1926, p.
+"Oakland Cemetery to Be Improved, Owners' Association Announce," – Dallas Morning News, March 2, 1926, p.
 14.